synnaxlabs/synnax/README.md

 # Repository Organization

-Synnax is built as a collection of several different projects, all of which are collected in this monorepo.
+Synnax is built as a collection of several projects, all of which are collected in this monorepo.
 The following is a list of the services and their purpose:

 * [Aspen](https://github.com/synnaxlabs/synnax/tree/main/aspen) - A gossip based